slarmoo/.github/profile/javascript/debuggingJavascript/debuggingJavascript.md

 It is inevitable that your code is going to have problems, or bugs, at some point.
 That may be while you are originally authoring it, working on other code that changes assumed dependencies, or while enhancing the code with new functionality.

 Learning how to quickly discover, and resolve, bugs will greatly increase your value as a web developer.
 Additionally, debugging skills can also be used during the development process.
-By following a pattern of writing a block of code and then stepping through, or debugging, the block gives you confidence that the block is working as desired before moving onto the next block.
+By following a pattern of writing a block of code and then stepping through, or debugging, the block, you gain confidence that the block is working as desired before moving on to the next block.

 ## Console debugging